AshlynnLu/profile-page/README.md

 Clone or download this repo.

-The webpage can be preview locally by running 'quarto preview "./index.qmd"' in terminal.
+The webpage can be preview locally by running _quarto preview "./index.qmd"_ in terminal.

 *For privacy issue I change my profile photo to my cat;)*